 Randall is available to comment on recent developments for addressing growing pressures on limited fisheries resources.
 The aim of these developments is to better ensure recreational fishing remains an enjoyable pastime and source of food for many New Zealanders.
 He can also speak about how recreational fisheries are managed overseas, having visited several locations abroad for his second report.

-What’s the Catch?
-The state of recreational fisheries management in New Zealand
+The Overseas Catch: The state of recreational fisheries management abroad (2017)

-The Overseas Catch: The state of recreational fisheries management abroad
+What's the Catch?: The state of recreational fisheries management in New Zealand (2016)

 Phone: +64 4 494 9102